Using Chi-Square Statistic in Research

 Is the p-value (labeled Asymp.
-Sig.) < .05?
-If so, conclude that the variables are dependent in the population and that there is a statistical relationship between the categorical variables.
+Sig.) less than .05?
+If so, we can conclude that the variables are not independent of each other and that there is a statistical relationship between the categorical variables.

 In this example, there is an association between fundamentalism and views on teaching sex education in public schools.
 While 17.2% of fundamentalists oppose teaching sex education, only 6.5% of liberals are opposed.
-The p-value indicates that these variables are dependent in the population and that there is a statistical relationship between the categorical variables.
+The p-value indicates that these variables are not independent of each other and that there is a statistically significant relationship between the categorical variables.

 What are special concerns with regard to the Chi-Square statistic?

 There are a number of important considerations when using the Chi-Square statistic to evaluate a crosstabulation.
-Because of how the Chi-Square value is calculated, it is extremely sensitive to sample size – when the sample size is sufficiently large (~500), almost any small difference appears significant.
+Because of how the Chi-Square value is calculated, it is extremely sensitive to sample size – when the sample size is too large (~500), almost any small difference will appear statistically significant.
 It is also sensitive to the distribution within the cells, and SPSS gives a warning message if cells have fewer than 5 cases.
-This can be addressed by always using categorical variables with a limited number of categories (by combining categories if necessary to produce a smaller table).
+This can be addressed by always using categorical variables with a limited number of categories (e.g., by combining categories if necessary to produce a smaller table).

 Statistics Solutions can assist with your quantitative analysis by assisting you to develop your methodology and results chapters.
 The services that we offer include: